microsoft/Windows-IoT-Samples/ExternalProcessLauncher/README.md

 For building on UP-Board, select `x64` as the architecture.

-Select **Remote Machine** to point to IoT device and hit F5 to deploy to your device.
+Select **Local Machine** to point to IoT device and hit F5 to deploy to your device.

 ### Generate an app package